Coffee-IT-Development/Pincode-iOS-Component/README.md

 </picture>

 ## ⚠️ License
-The {package_name} package is licensed under the terms of the [MIT Open Source license, combined with the Commons Clause licence](LICENSE.md).
+The Aroma Pincode package is licensed under the terms of the [MIT Open Source license, combined with the Commons Clause licence](LICENSE.md).